crazykidboi/imm371-liam/content/assignments/tabletop-experience.md

 - You are not allowed to explain your project to the guest.
 They must discover it.
 - Optionally, in addition to the appropriate materials of the assignment, you are allowed a single placard with no more than 45 words on it.
 The placard must fit on an 5"x8" area.
 Designs will be printed, cut, and glued to cards of this size.
 - You must include a title and your name(s) in the projects' presentations.
-- A playtime outside of a 45-second
+- A playtime outside of a 45-second, and less than 3 minutes.

 The goal of these constrants is to force your user to discover how the system works through play, curiosity, and interaction.
 You will be evaluated on your ability to achieve this.